2021/22 Full-time Postgraduate course

 Ulster recognises a number of other English language tests and comparable IELTS equivalent scores.

 Applicants who have completed masters level qualifications, qualificaitons from the Governance Institute or other professional bodies, or who have significant work experience may apply to be exempt from modules.
 Please contact a member of the Course Team for more information.

 In this section

-There is a great demand for graduates from this course who have both a valuable academic qualification and a professional qualification from The Chartered Governance Institute.
+There is a great demand for graduates from this course who have both a valuable academic qualification and a professional qualification from ICSA.

 A number of organisations recruit directly from this course each year and the course can boast an employment rate of over 90% over the past few years with successful students being appointed to graduate level positions in organisations such as the following:

-Chartered secretaries are high-ranking professionals with a diverse set of skills unique amongst many professions.
+Chartered Secretaries and governance professionals are high-ranking professionals with a diverse set of skills unique amongst many professions.
 Trained in corporate law, finance, governance and corporate secretarial practice, Chartered secretaries are the focal point for independent advice about the conduct of business, governance and compliance.
 They can also offer legal and accounting advice and manage the development of strategy and corporate planning.

 Accredited by The Chartered Governance Institute (CG) for the purpose of exemptions from some professional examinations.